csc-training/esiwace-summerschool-2024/B1/L1/docs/Classical_NWP.md

 - $a_0$ = mean value of u(x) along a latitude circle
 - $a_m$, $b_m$ = amplitudes of the wave components

-- Reality: a truncated series e.g. T255 includes components m=1,2,...,255.
+- Reality: a truncated (T)  series e.g. T255 includes components m=1,2,...,255.
 - Very short waves are not present

 # Spectral decomposition in 2D
  - Previously only considered longitude (x) dimension
  - Need to also consider the latitude (y) direction
- - W-E (periodic): sine and cosine
+ - W-E (periodic): sine and cosine (zonal wavenumbers, m)
 -  S-N (non-periodic): Legendre polynomials
+- m = zonal wavenumbers, n=total wavenumbers

+# Spectral models - practicalities
+- Each time-step is split between computations in grid point space and computations in spectral space.
+- Semi-Lagrangian advection, physical parameterisations and products of terms are computed most efﬁciently in grid point space
+- horizontal gradients, semi-implicit calculations and horizontal diffusion are computed more efﬁciently in spectral space.
+- The transform between these two spaces is performed on the sphere with spherical harmonics, that is computing these results along longitudes in a Fast Fourier transform (FFT) and a Legendre transform (LT) along latitudes.

 # Spectral decomposition in 2D
 ![](img/spectral.png)

 # Spatial resolution
 - Grid-point discretization: grid spacing <=> resolution of the model
 - Fourier series: number of waves <=> representation of wave combinations of different scales

 # Time integration of Fourier series